 (C) Financial Assistance and Scholarships

 Our scholarships aim to give recognitions to academic and non-academic achievers.
-Outstanding new students will be offered Entrance Scholarship of HK$40,000 in the first and subsequent years of study.
-We have provided HK$20 million scholarships to over 1,200 students in 2020/21, please visit the Students Affairs Office (SAO) website for more details (https://www.hkmu.edu.hk/sao).
+Outstanding new students will be offered Entrance Scholarship and exclusive co-curricular learning experience and networking opportunities by joining the MetroScholar Club.
+We have provided HK$34 million scholarships to over 1,600 students in 2022/23, please visit the Students Affairs Office (SAO) website for more details (https://www.hkmu.edu.hk/sao).

 (D) Career services and entrepreneurship

 HKMU offers a suite of career activities and services to enhance students’ all-round employability and establish networking platforms for them to connect with recruiters.
-Well-structured career trainings such as career planning, CV writing, interviewing skills, personal brand building as well as appropriate business etiquette are provided to students, to equip them with essential skillset required by the market and better prepare them for the whole recruitment procedure.
+Well-structured career trainings such as career planning, CV writing, interviewing skills, personal brand building and appropriate business etiquette are provided to students, to equip them with essential skillsets required by the market and better prepare them for the whole recruitment process.
 Internships provide great opportunities for students to articulate their classroom learning to the real working world, and hone their communication and interpersonal skills.
-Over the years, close cooperation with different organizations has led to tailor-made internships designed to maximize student experiential learning.
-To promote offshore internships in order to develop students’ global perspectives, we provide sponsorships to those who have successfully landed an international internship.
+Over the years, close cooperation with different organizations has led to tailor-made internships designed to maximize students’ experiential learning.
+To promote offshore internships and develop students’ global perspectives, we provide sponsorships to those who have successfully landed an international internship.
 In addition to conventional internships, we also initiate short-term project-based work opportunities for students.
-These projects allow them to have an in-depth industrial investigation to the hosting organization and have a taste of the development of different industries.
-We advocate entrepreneurial education, the MetroChallenge with an aim to unleash students’ creativity and help translate their ideas into a business.
-Each successful team is awarded an implementation fund of HK$100,000 and receives cross-sectoral assistance from the university.
-Other than the foregoing, mentorship programme, sharing sessions and networking events are being organized to broaden students’ exposure.
+These projects allow them to gain an in-depth understanding of the hosting organization and have a taste of industry developments.
+We support entrepreneurship education, through our annual MetroChallenge with an aim to unleash students’ creativity and help translate their ideas into a business.
+Each successful team is awarded an implementation fund of HK$100,000 and receives incubation support from the university.
+Our mentorship programme, sharing sessions and networking events serve to broaden students’ exposure as well.

 (E) Student Activities

 Academic staff provides assistance to students in choosing the programmes and courses that are right for them.
-The Student Counselling Service is also available to assist students with any difficulties in their studies or with personal issues.
+The Counselling and Development Services is also available to assist students with any difficulties in their studies or with personal issues.
 SAO actively helps students in their whole person development through leadership training, self-management, interpersonal management, community caring and cultural exchange.

 (G) Support for Students with Disabilities or Special Educational Needs